Hosting Visiting Scholars

 Boston University has supported the Humphrey Fellowship program since its inception in 1978, today hosting approximately 13–15 fellows each year.
 BU now boasts over 430 Humphrey Fellow alumni from 188 countries.
 Under the personal guidance of faculty mentors and program coordinators, Humphrey Fellows engage in individualized programs of graduate-level coursework, independent research, special seminars, and colloquia at the University, and in activities related to their professional fields in government agencies, private organizations, and corporations.

 There are several opportunities available to foreign scholars to visit us through the prestigious Fulbright program:

 The Fulbright Visiting Scholar program provides grants to approximately 800 foreign scholars from over 95 countries to lecture and/or conduct postdoctoral research at US institutions for an academic semester up to a full academic year.

 The Fulbright Scholar-in-Residence (SIR) program enables US colleges and universities to host foreign academics to lecture on a wide range of subject fields for a semester or academic year.

-The Council for International Exchange of Scholars (CIES) provides travel awards through the Occasional Lecturer Fund, which allows Fulbright Visiting Scholars who are currently in the US to accept guest lecturing invitations at colleges and universities.
+The Council for International Exchange of Scholars (CIES) provides travel awards through the Outreach Lecturer Fund, which allows Fulbright Visiting Scholars who are currently in the US to accept guest lecturing invitations at colleges and universities.
 BU faculty can search the Visiting Scholar Directory for scholars by name, discipline, and country.
 You may obtain scholar contact information through either the faculty associate and host institution department listed in the directory or through CIES staff.